rishabhxchoudhary/nextjs-portfolio/blogs/sorting-and-searching-cses.md

 Link: [https://cses.fi/problemset/task/1645/](https://cses.fi/problemset/task/1645/)

-Given an array of \(n\) integers, your task is to find, for each array position, the nearest position to its left that has a smaller value.
+Given an array of $n$ integers, your task is to find, for each array position, the nearest position to its left that has a smaller value.

 Solution:
 - This is a standard problem on the Stack data structure.